alinaqi578/cms-architecture/docs/architecture/decisions/adr/004-data-storage-audit-trial.md

-Status: Accepted Date: 2024-11-23 Context: For compliance in banking/telecom sectors, every change to a complaint's status must be traceable.
-Overwriting data (e.g., just changing "Open" to "Closed") loses the history of when it happened.
-Decision: We will use an Event Log Pattern.
+ADR 004: Audit Trail for Complaint Lifecycle

-A dedicated complaint_updates table will record every status change.
+Status: Accepted | Date: 2024-11-23

-The main complaints table holds the current state, while complaint_updates holds the history.
+Context: The requirement says I need to track the history of a complaint (NFR-04).
+If I just update the status from "Open" to "Resolved," I lose the record of when it was Open.

-Consequences:
+Decision: I used an Event Log approach.
+I created a separate table called complaint_updates that records who changed what and when.

-Positive: Provides full traceability (NFR-04) and supports SLA reporting.
+Alternatives Considered:

-Negative: Increases storage requirements, but deemed negligible for the PoC scope.
-References:
+Database Triggers: Rejected.
+I find SQL triggers hard to debug.
+I preferred writing the logic in PHP so I can see exactly what is happening in the code.

-Richardson, C. (2018).
-Microservices Patterns.
-Manning Publications.
-(Reference for Event Sourcing concepts applied to Monoliths).
+Justification: This makes the system compliant with the audit requirements.
+It also allows me to easily show a "Timeline" of the complaint to the user.